 Rear-end accidents or collisions are a common example of this.
 One driver may brake unexpectedly, for example, and lead another driver, who was driving too closely behind them, to collide with them from behind.

-Georgia law requires drivers to report most car accidents to the police.
+Georgia accident law requires drivers to report most car accidents to the police.
 According to the Official Code of Georgia Annotated §40-6-273, a police report is required for an accident when any of the following criteria are met:

 You could be charged with hit-and-run or failure to report an accident, both of which are serious crimes that can lead to consequences like license suspension, fines, and even jail time.